Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Ablation studies

 \section{Ablation studies}

-Beyond NSPU’s utility, efficiency, and privacy advantages, it is equally critical to assess its ability to precisely distinguish retain vs. forget information and to effectively identify domain-specific and entity-level (PII) knowledge.
-This perspective motivates deeper ablations on where and how unlearning occurs.
+Beyond NSPU’s utility, efficiency, and privacy advantages, it is critical to assess its ability to distinguish retain vs. forget information and identify domain-specific and entity-level (PII) knowledge.
+This motivates deeper ablations on where and how unlearning occurs.